from the Lesson Zone

 Step 1

-Distribute the Hey Kids, Meet Franz Joseph Haydn free printable biography.
+Distribute the Hey Kids, Meet Franz Joseph Haydn biography.

 Step 2

-Ask students to raise their hand if they would like to read a paragraph of the biography.
+Ask students to raise their hands if they would like to read a paragraph of the biography.
 Ask the class to read along with the student reader.
-Ask the student reader to pick the next reader.
+Next, ask the student reader to pick the next reader.

 Step 3

-Quiz the students on what they read and then collect the biography.
+Quiz the students on what they just read and then collect the biographies.

 Step 4

-Tell students, "This is a listening map of Haydn's Surprise Symphony.
-It is a picture of what the music sounds like.
-I would like you to follow along as we listen to the recording the first time.
-The next time we listen to the recording you will have a listening map of your own."
+Tell the students, "This is a listening map of Haydn's Surprise Symphony.
+It's a picture of what the music sounds like.
+I'd like you to follow along as we listen to the recording the first time.
+The next time we listen, you'll have a map of your own!"

 Step 5